 Doji candles.

-Doji is a graphic figure in which the body is almost completely absent, this is precisely their distinctive feature.
-The absence of a body means that the closing price almost coincides with the opening price, that is, during this period of time the price has practically not changed.
+Doji are chart patterns that are almost completely lacking a body, which is their distinctive feature.
+The lack of a body means that the closing price is almost identical to the opening price, meaning the price has remained virtually unchanged over this period.

 There are quite a few Doji variations, the main difference being the length of the shadow and its relationship to the current trend.